 Celebrate with Abandon.

 When I was 21, I received an imported bottle of champagne from a fellow actor in a show that I was doing.
 It was his opening night gift to me.
-I wanted to drink the champagne, but decided to save it for a special occasion.
+I wanted to drink the champagne but decided to save it for a special occasion.
 I put the bottle in my parent's refrigerator when I graduated from college.
-Twelve years later, I received a call from my parents, "we have been moving this bottle of champagne from house to house and we are wondering if we can throw it away."
+Twelve years later, I received a call from my parents, "we have been moving this bottle of champaign from house to house and we are wondering if we can throw it away."
 I kept waiting for an event worthy of the champagne and the bubbly went bad.

 In my parent's home, the formal dining room was only used on holidays and special occasions.
 The same was true for the fine china, the good crystal and the silver.
 As kids, we were told not to wear our "good shoes" and clothes for an event that was deemed less than appropriate.